MI-911/dataset-website/README.md

 # The MindReader Dataset Website

 The website displaying information about MindReader and its structure, statistics of the dataset and links for downloading versioned releases.
-The downloads links for the MindReader dataset(s) are upated continuously as new and biger versions of the dataset are released.
+The downloads links for the MindReader dataset(s) are updated continuously as new and bigger versions of the dataset are released.

 ## Run